Wednesday, April 22, 2026

-I do not like AI, but the sheer convenience of it has grabbed my attention.
-For tweaking my GNU/Linux system, the answers come in a few seconds, saving me sometimes hours of searching.
+AI is problematic, but the sheer convenience of it has grabbed my attention.
+For tweaking my GNU/Linux system, AI summaries of Google searches come in a few seconds, and they sometimes save hours of research.
+It is helpful that low grade links to sources are often provided.
+I balk, however, at the damaging infrastructure involved.

 Today I realized I had copied files from another system without specifying to save file metadata.
 Could I set the file times of files with timestamps using the "Time-stamp: < >" utility in Emacs?
 I searched, and, I must freely admit, I asked for more info from the AI helper of Google Search.
 After about 7 or more rounds of providing feedback about a regular expression that did not work, these functions were provided.
 Wow.
 The last two of these is probably sufficient for my needs.
 I will change the names.